SpeedSourceLAB/Theorem-Automation-Practice/README.md

 Further Enchancements
 ==============
-1)Better use of OOPS concetps in framework to enchance resuability and flexibility.
+1)Integrate with Jenkins to achieve CI/CD pipeline.

-2)Better comments, and better implmentation of  logging module.
+2)Improve usage of OOPS concetps in framework to enchance resuability and flexibility.

-3)Integrate with Jenkins to achieve CI/CD pipeline.
+3)Improve implmentation of  logging module and provide better comments.

 4)Write well customized xpaths/css for web elements.